© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Home Farm Bridge, Hurst Green is a scheduled monument protected by Historic England under reference 1005928.
 View the official record →

-Home Farm Bridge, Hurst Green is a brick bridge of eighteenth-century date located in the parish of Hurst Green in Surrey.
+Home Farm Bridge, Hurst Green, is a stone bridge of medieval or early post-medieval date located in Surrey.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005928.

 Home Farm Bridge, Hurst Green is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005928.